How to Do a Road Trip in Koh Lanta, Thailand – Detailed Guide

-Koh Lanta is one of the largest islands on the Thai Andaman Coast.
-Unlike other popular but smaller Thai islands Koh Lanta offers vast landscapes ideal for a one-day road trip.
+Koh Lanta is one of the biggest islands on the Andaman Coast, it’s practically built for a road trip.

-Luckily, the roads on Koh Lanta are well-maintained and easy to navigate, making driving conditions perfect for a road trip.
+Luckily, the roads are well-paved and easy to navigate, making driving conditions perfect for a road trip.

 People walking on Koh Lanta beach, boat and cliff covered with jungle in the distance.